 Summer squash can also be harvested sooner than winter squash.
 As soon as the fruit is the right size, you can pick it and eat it!
 Winter squash will achieve its size, but then needs more time to mature on the vine.
 It slowly develops its natural sugars and flavor.

 Botanically speaking, most summer squash is Cucurbita pepo subspecies pepo.
-There’s a few summer squash in Cucurbita moschata and Cucurbita maxima species too.
+There are a few summer squash in Cucurbita moschata and Cucurbita maxima species too.
 But the latter two species are dominated by winter squash.

 Recommended Summer Squash Varieties